longmach/DateMovie-App/README.md

 # DateMovie-App
-An app that helps you to pick a random top romantic comedy for your date night.
+A fun experimental web app that helps you to pick a random top romantic comedy for your date night.